aidanconnolly/ga-ds829-course-info/README.md

 - Perform exploratory data analysis with powerful programmatic tools, including the command line, python, and pandas.
 - Build and refine basic machine learning models to predict patterns from data sets.
 - Communicate data driven insights to peers and stakeholders in order to inform business decisions.

+#### Python Version
+Course materials provided for this curriculum use Python 3.6; however, you can still access legacy Python 2.7 versions by checking out the `python2` branch for any given PT DS repository.

 ---
 <a id='team'></a>